brugr9/UEPluginIntegrationTool/README.md

 * Publisher Actor-Component with Blueprint callable function node to publish messages with a specified topic;<br>event on message published
 * Subscriber Actor-Component with Blueprint callable function nodes to subscribe or unsubscribe a topic;<br>events on subscribed or on unsubscribed a topic and on received a message
 * PUB-Socket and SUB-Socket Actors with Blueprint callable function nodes to
-  * Open or close the socket; events on openned or on closed and on errors
+  * Open or close the socket; events on opened or on closed and on errors
   * Bind an endpoint or connect to an endpoint; events on bound or on connected and on errors
 * TCP and INPROC
 * Custom log category LogNextGenMsg